 Conversion Ratio Versus No Fluctuations

-In some issuance of debt conversion securities, the terms may stipulate that the debt securities conversion is based on the market pricing which would then mandate just how much equity one should receive in the conversion.
-This is not the most popular way to issue convertible notes or bonds, but this is common.
+In some issuance of debt conversion securities, the terms may stipulate that the conversion is based on the market pricing which would then mandate just how much equity one should receive in the conversion.
+This is not the most popular way to issue convertible notes or bonds, but it is a common method.
 A company would issue such convertible notes, bonds or debentures in order to ensure the longevity of the company.
-For if market prices fluctuate or collapse the company’s equity structure would crumble to those who are converting their securities to equity (in contrast to if the company grew dramatically then the shock of conversion would be much less dramatic).
+For if market prices fluctuate or collapse, the company’s equity structure would crumble for those who are converting their securities to equity (in contrast to if the company grew dramatically, in which case the shock of conversion would be much less dramatic).

-Such convertible debt with a conversion ratio are also referred to as a floorless conversion, toxic conversion, ratchet convertibles and even death spiral conversion, all not the most flattering of names.
+Such convertible debt with a conversion ratio is also referred to as a floorless conversion, toxic conversion, ratchet convertibles and even death spiral conversion, all not the most flattering of terms.

 Convertible Bond and Note Risks

-Our team at Prospectus assist companies worldwide with writing and consulting for convertible bonds, convertible notes, convertible debentures, and the gamut of convertible securities in general.
+Our team at Prospectus.com assists companies worldwide with writing and consulting for convertible bonds, convertible notes, convertible debentures, and the gamut of convertible securities.